DANS-KNAW/dd-dataverse-ingest/docs/description.md

 The file is updated in memory and will be written to the root of the bag when the processing of the bag is finished or fails.
 If at the start of processing the bag the file is found in the root of the bag, the service will continue from where it left off.
 Note, that some items have a `numberCompleted` field, so if the overall task is not yet completed, the service will continue from where it left off.

+If you want to re-ingest a deposit completely, delete the `_tasks.yml` file from the root of the deposit.
+You should probably also delete the dataset version that was created in the previous run.